cloudera-labs/cloudera-deploy/public-cloud/aws/terraform/README.md

 export CDP_PRIVATE_KEY=your-cdp-private-id
 ```

 Tweak the `config.yml` parameters to your liking.
-Notably, you should add and/or change:
+Notably, you should add and/or change the below parameters.
+The Data Services configurations (e.g. GPU for CML) can be edited in the config.yml file.

 ```yaml
 name_prefix:    ex01      # Keep this short (4-7 characters)